 FAIRLANE VILLAGE MALL

-Pottsville-Saint Clair Highway and Tunnel Road
+Pottsville-St. Clair and Tunnel Roads

 Schuylkill County, Pennsylvania

 Pottsville, Pennsylvania is located 97 miles northwest of Philadelphia and 45 miles northeast of Harrisburg.
 In March 1967, ground was broken at a 17.8-acre site, lying 1.2 miles northeast of center city Pottsville.
-The tract was located in unincorporated Schuylkill County and straddled Norwegian and East Norwegian Townships.
+The tract was located in Schuylkill County and straddled Norwegian and East Norwegian Townships.

 Further construction at the site was delayed for several years.
 The Pennsylvania Department of Transportation refused to build an access road to connect the mall site and Pottsville-Saint Clair Highway.
 The impasse was resolved in 1970.
 Work on the shopping center re-commenced in August 1973.